PersocomAI/.github/profile/README.md

 # PersocomAI
-Local running AI Companion ChatBot and Assistent Project
+Local running multi language AI Companion ChatBot and Assistent Project

 ![Placeholder](https://raw.githubusercontent.com/PersocomAI/.github/main/profile/image.webp)
 *(This is the WebUI and its work in progress design)*